Kolpic/2D-game./README.md

  2D-game.

 This is my 2D game on java code.
-The code is taken from other creator.
-The changes i made are in the graphics and little bit in the code.
+Used IntelliJ IDEA.

 Starting screen.